akshatraj26/Link-Tree-Clone/README.md

 * Consolidate all important links into one place
 * Share a single URL that points to all your profiles, blogs, and websites
-* Maintain a clean, mobile‑responsive landing page
+* Maintain a clean, mobile-responsive landing page

 Built with **Django** and **Tailwind CSS**, the application focuses on simplicity, scalability, and modern UI practices.